MIWP-21: Pilots for INSPIRE-based applications

 The call for participation will then be launched in July.

-#1 Updated by Alex Ramage about 5 years ago
+#1 Updated by Alex Ramage over 5 years ago

 I have some comments and questions in the ToR that you have put together.